The Red Vineyard - Vincent Van Gogh

-In November Van Gogh decides to also write to his brother Theo and tells him about a painting by Gauguin, which he had painted from memory, and it was about some women in a vineyard, and also that he was painting his own vineyard: "A red vineyard, all red like red wine.
-In the distance it turned yellow, and then a green sky with the sun, the land after the violet rain, shining here and there where it caught the reflection of the setting sun."
+In November Van Gogh decides to also write to his brother Theo and tells him about a painting by Gauguin, which he had painted from memory, and it was about women in a vineyard, and also that he was painting his own vineyard: "A red vineyard, all red like red wine.
+In the distance it turned yellow, and then a green sky with the sun, the earth after the violet rain, shining here and there where it caught the reflection of the setting sun."

 Anna Boch bought " The Red Vineyard " for 400 Francs.
 She herself was a painter and the sister of the poet Eugene Boch, a friend of Van Gogh.
 Eugene visited Van Gogh in Arles in 1888 and Van Gogh painted his portrait.
-Later, the painting was acquired by Sergei Shchukin, a Russian collector, nationalized by the Bolsheviks and later passed to the Pushkin Museum of Fine Arts in Moscow.
+Later, the painting was acquired by Sergei Shchukin, a Russian collector, nationalized by the Bolsheviks and later transferred to the Pushkin Museum of Fine Arts in Moscow.

 "I want to get to the point where people say about my work, that man feels deeply and that man feels subtly."

 The famous art critic and writer John Berger wrote these lines about Van Gogh: "For him, the act of drawing or painting was a way of discovering and demonstrating why he loved what he was looking at so intensely."